DaniDevOfficial/1-WishManager/README.md

 - HTML/CSS: Frontend markup and styling for the user interface.
 - JavaScript (optional): Add interactivity and dynamic behavior to the frontend.

+**How to use:**
+1. have php installed
+2. to start the app you need to run `php -S localhost:8000 `
-**Steps to Implement:**
+3. Open `localhost:8000` in your browser to see your app running **Steps to Implement:**
 1. Set up a local development environment with Apache, PHP, MySQL, and a text editor or IDE of your choice.
 2. Design the database schema for storing user accounts and tasks.
 Create tables for users and tasks with appropriate fields and relationships.